GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 contain a Slant axis, but does have an axis it calls Grade, plus many more axes.

-A Grade axis is interesting as it changes the weight of the font without changing the widths, so line breaks does not change.
-By playing with a Grade axis, you can avoid being forced to fiddle with changes to Weight axis that effects the overall width, and then changes to the Width axis that effect the overall weight.
-This is possible because the Amstelvar default style has been deconstructed in the 4 fundamental aspects of form: black or positive shapes, white or negative shapes, and the x and y dimensions.
+A Grade axis is interesting as it changes the weight of the font without changing the widths, so line breaks do not change.
+By playing with a Grade axis, you can avoid being forced to fiddle with changes to the Weight axis that effects the overall width, and then changes to the Width axis that effect the overall weight.
+This is possible because the Amstelvar default style has been deconstructed in the 4 fundamental aspects of form: black or positive shapes, white or negative shapes, and the X and Y dimensions.
 These 4 aspects can be mixed to form the other styles, such as Width and Weight, in the way that primary colors can be mixed to create any other color.